 Someone from each discipline within the team should attend.
 It can be of value for the rest of the team to attend as silent observers.

 The panel includes a user researcher, designer (depending on the service, this could be content, interaction, or service design), tech assessor, and product or delivery manager.
+If your service is large or complex, the panel may also include an accessibility specialist.

 There may also be silent observers from DfE or cross-government for learning and development opportunities.